-Various solutions using the total emissions of any power plant worldwide.
+Various solutions using direct, independent observations of emissions by power plant worldwide

 WattTime’s other solutions are enabled by access to granular emissions data that power plants in the United States are required to report to the US EPA.
 However, these data are not available in most countries, making it harder for organisations to accelerate climate action.